jee00609/AWS_Foundational/개념 모음/Amazon Relational Database Service(Amazon RDS).md

 Which AWS services can host a Microsoft SQL Server database?
 (Select TWO.)

 -> **Amazon EC2** & [**Amazon Relational Database Service (Amazon RDS)**](https://aws.amazon.com/ko/rds/sqlserver/)

+### NO.296
+A user needs a relational database but does not have the resources to manage the hardware, resiliency, and replication. <br/>
+Which AWS service option meets the user's requirements?

+-> Choose Amazon RDS for MySQL.